statamic/v2-docs/content/collections/tags/glide.md

     name: fit
     type: string
     description: >
-      Alias of the [fit](http://glide.thephpleague.com/1.0/api/size/#fit-fit) Glide API parameter.
-In addition to the Glide fit options, Statamic also accepts `crop_focal` to automatically fit/crop to a predefined focal point.
+      See the [Glide docs](http://glide.thephpleague.com/1.0/api/size/#fit-fit) on this parameter.
+In addition to the Glide's fit options, Statamic also supports `crop_focal` to automatically fit/crop to a predefined focal point.
       See the [_Focal Crop_](#focal-crop) section for more details.
   -
     name: crop
     type: string
     description: >
-      Alias of the [crop](http://glide.thephpleague.com/1.0/api/crop/#crop-crop) Glide API parameter.
+      Crops the image to specific dimensions prior to any other resize operations.
+Required format: `width,height,x,y`.
   -
     name: absolute
     type: 'boolean *false*'